ECCC-MSC/geomet-data-registry/README.md

 ## Overview

-geomet-data-registry provides the MapServer setup and configuration for deployment of MSC GeoMet weather service data OGC Web Services.
+geomet-data-registry provides a searchable real-time inventory of MSC weather, climate and water data.

 ## Installation